replicate/cli/README.md

 ## Upgrade

-If you're using macOS and you previously installed the CLI with Homebrew, run the following:
+If you previously installed the CLI with Homebrew, you can upgrade to the latest version by running the following command:

 ```console
 brew upgrade replicate